Settings Hierarchy

 }

 Why this matters: You can temporarily change your workflow for this one session without affecting your project's standards or your personal preferences.
-Tomorrow, when you delete the local settings file, you're back to "Explanatory" (project level).
+Once the override is removed, you are back to the project-level setting.

 🤝 Practice Exercise